thekarlbrown/ChangeTheWorld/README.md

 --- current state of the Project ----

- - I have finished the MySQL database and the PHP database!
+ - I have finished the MySQL database and the PHP backend (for now :3)!

  - Sorting, filters, and internet connectivity with the crowd-sourced category's are on the way